Display - 7-segment display

 Currently 3 fonts are available for presenting text on the display, where the character shapes are somewhat different, and a choice can be made on what font is the most appropriate for the intended purpose.
 The numbers in the fonts are all equal.

-When text to be displayed can’t fit on the width of the display (4, 6 or 8 digits), scrolling text can be used so longer messages are shown like a ticker-tape display.
+When text to be displayed can’t fit on the width of the display (2, 3, 4, 5, 6, 7 or 8 digits), scrolling text can be used so longer messages are shown like a ticker-tape display.
+Scrolling is always from right to left, and optionally starts with an empty display, so text can be read as it scrolls in.

 Optionally, periods in text can be shown on the dots of the display, when available (not all 7 segment display have dots).